 During the internal ultrasound I was told I had lots of polyps, which most likely meant I had some form of Polycystic Ovary Syndrome (PCOS).
 My tummy dropped – is something wrong with me?

-Still nothing.
-So we then went to a fertility specialist, who did some blood tests, which showed that both Karstan and I were not only perfectly healthy, I had been misdiagnosed with PCOS.
+So we then went to a fertility specialist, who did some blood tests.
+Which showed that both Karstan and I were not only perfectly healthy, I had been misdiagnosed with PCOS.

 We were fine with the idea of having twins or more.
 In fact, the idea of it actually really excited us.
 We just wanted to become parents – we were ready.